blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

 ..
 TODO: xref to section describing formatting

-Any values other than those in the ``zuul`` hierarchy will be supplied as Ansible variables to child jobs.
+Any values other than those in the ``zuul`` hierarchy will be supplied as Ansible variables to dependent jobs.
 These variables have less precedence than any other type of variable in Zuul, so be sure their names are not shared by any job variables.
 If more than one parent job returns the same variable, the value from the later job in the job